-However, I’m a bit worried that some other participants might have been hoodwinked and really think that Google might be a honourable enterprise that fights for freedom of expression and wants all the best for the internet users.
+However, I’m a bit worried that some other participants might have been hoodwinked and really think that Google might be a honourable company that fights for freedom of expression and wants all the best for the Internet users.

 Unfortunately, this is not the end of the story.
 Last week, the EU commissioner “Margrethe Vestager unveiled a formal complaint against Google, marking the most significant tech case since Brussels took on Microsoft a decade ago” (source: Financial Times).

 This can only be a first step.
 It has been a while that I’m waiting for Brussels to make a case to put the smart phone operating systems and their respective application stores in question, as its close bundling prevents successfully competition in this domain that gets every day more important.
 This has yet to be done.

 To make it even more clear: Back in the PC area, everyone could sell software that could be installed on Microsoft Windows PC without the need to ask for permission.
 Nowadays, it is actually very difficult to allow consumers to install an application that was not accepted by the Google or Apple play store.
 Useless to say that the selection process seems to be arbitrary to the outside and cannot be challenged.
 So this is clearly a step backwards.

 I consider this behaviour indeed to be evil.
 There are some other movements of Google that support this impression:

 - Google urges indie music artists to accept unacceptable conditions on Youtube due to coupling with their Music Streaming services.
 Read the Artist’s Blog or the Guardian.

 - Google makes it hard to open alternative App stores.